 ACT State Testing

-The state of North Dakota is serious about their testing and require a mandatory ACT test for all high school juniors at all schools in North Dakota.
+The state of North Dakota is serious about their testing and requires a mandatory ACT test for all high school juniors at all schools in North Dakota.
 All juniors will take the ACT test in the spring; they do not need to register for this test.
 For most students, this is their first attempt at the ACT and, as this test is paid for by ND, it is a great opportunity to get the most for your money!
 Study and prepare for this test as you would any other test you pay for, and you will be using your time wisely.
 Students typically end up re-taking the ACT test one or more times in order to raise their ACT scores, so being serious about your first attempt can save time and money.

 All tests have specific suggestions for doing your best on a specific test; however, there are some general test taking tips that can seriously impact your scores.
 Check out some of these websites for more information on test taking tips: